learncytech4good/youtube_tutorials/indexer-clustering-setup/indexer-clustering-setup.md

 8. **Verification**
    - Verify that the index is reflected on each indexer in the cluster.

-# Indexer Cluster Management Commands
+# Indexer Clustering Management Commands

 ## Command Reference